bl-brandon/blocks-redux/README.md

 ### Usage

 Everything will be setup via `configureStore`.
-Import the function and pass in your inital state, additional middlewares and reducers, then pass it into your provider.
+Import the function and pass in your initial state, additional middlewares, and reducers; then pass it into your provider.

 A base example: